deepmodeling/abacus-develop/docs/quick_start/hands_on.md

 mixing_type             pulay           # or kerker, plain, pulay-kerker mixing_beta             0.7
 ```
+The pseudopotential files of `Mg_ONCV_PBE-1.0.upf` and `O_ONCV_PBE-1.0.upf` should be provided under the directory of `pseudo_dir`.

-The third mandatory input file is called `KPT`, which sets the k-mesh.
+The next mandatory input file is called `KPT`, which sets the k-mesh.
 Below is an example:

 ```
 K_POINTS